Red-Folder/red-folder.com/src/Red-Folder.com/wwwroot/tmp/rfc-weekly-18th-april-2016/rfc-weekly-18th-april-2016.md

 One of the main takeaways from the discussion is that transition from 1 to 2 isn't easy.
 The benefits are there, but you need to think of Angular 2 as almost a completely different framework.

 ## Imposter Syndrome
-<blockquote class="tr_bq">“… referring to high-achieving individuals marked by an inability to internalize their accomplishments and a persistent fear of being exposed as a "fraud"” [Wikipedia](https://en.wikipedia.org/wiki/Impostor_syndrome)</blockquote>
+> “… referring to high-achieving individuals marked by an inability to internalize their accomplishments and a persistent fear of being exposed as a "fraud"” [Wikipedia](https://en.wikipedia.org/wiki/Impostor_syndrome)

 This really interesting [talk](http://www.infoq.com/presentations/impostor-syndrome) discusses the Imposter Syndrome and how and why it affects developers (or any professional for that matter).
 If nothing else, it gives some great tips on public speaking.

 ## Angular Learning Graph